-Two shot during man's deadly rampage Sunday have 'long road ahead'
+Mother and daughter shot during man's deadly rampage Sunday have 'long road ahead'

 Trending News

-Read more on the Morgan's arrest here.
+Read more on Morgan's arrest here.

 More News